 By Hope Vang

-Rose Jones, the director of UC Irvine’s ΦBK chapter, explains the significance of this award to the Irvine ΦBK community.
-“The award was created by Jonathan Fung, a distinguished professor in physics and astronomy and the former ΦBK chapter president,” she said.
-Fung’s celebration at Harvard University’s Book Awards remains one of the most memorable and meaningful moments in his early academic career.
-“One of the accomplishments of his presidency was bring the Book Awards to Irvine,” said Jones.
+Rose Jones, Director of UC Irvine’s ΦBK chapter, explains the significance of this award to the Irvine ΦBK community.
+“The award was created by Jonathan Feng, Distinguished Professor in Physics and Astronomy and the former ΦBK chapter president, whose recognition at Harvard University’s ΦBK Book Awards remains one of the most memorable and meaningful moments in his early academic career,” said Jones.
+“One of the accomplishments of his presidency was bring the Book Awards to Irvine.”

-When the Book Awards first began at UC Irvine, there were only 15 awarded students, but four years later, more than 100 students accepted the award and attended the ceremony.
 By recognizing these rising sophomores for their academic rigor and passion for the humanities and sciences, UC Irvine hopes that they will be interested in continuing their hard work in order to be inducted into the Society in their junior or senior years.
-“We make sure to let them know our awardees are not members of ΦBK, but there is a greater propensity when they know about this organization to continue to do well and strive for breadth in the liberal arts and sciences,” said Jones.
-Outreach and community are core foundations to UC Irvine’s ΦBK chapter.
-Events, such as their Book Awards ceremony and their annual visiting scholar events in April, give UCI the advantage of creating intentional opportunities to bring awareness about Phi Beta Kappa as an academic honor and as a community.
+“Our awardees recognize they are not yet members of ΦBK, but there is a greater propensity when they know about this organization to continue to do well and strive for breadth in the liberal arts and sciences,” said Jones.
+Events, such as their Book Award ceremony and their annual visiting scholar events in April, give UC Irvine the advantage of creating opportunities to bring awareness about Phi Beta Kappa as an academic honor.

-UC Irvine plans to keep the tradition going and is looking forward to celebrating their fifth Phi Beta Kappa Book Awards this fall.
+UC Irvine plans to keep the tradition going and is looking forward to celebrating their fifth Phi Beta Kappa Book Award this fall.

 Hope Vang graduated from the University of California, Irvine in June 2023 with a B.A. in English, a B.A. in comparative literature, and a minor in creative writing.
 She was inducted into Phi Beta Kappa by UCI’s Mu of California chapter during her senior year.
 This fall, she will be a second-year master’s student in English literature at Fresno State University.